UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 ### Training and Awareness:
 Ursa Major Engineering provides regular training and awareness programs to educate employees on security best practices and to ensure that they are aware of the importance of protecting sensitive information and data.

+The UCR Research Computing Team provides security training and awareness programs for researchers using Ursa Major services, to help ensure that they understand their responsibilities and obligations with respect to the security of the data stored on Ursa Major services.

+These programs cover topics such as:

+* Understanding the risks associated with storing and accessing research data on cloud services.
+* Best practices for protecting confidential and sensitive research data.
+* Understanding the importance of secure access controls, and the role of strong passwords and two-factor authentication.

 This security policy is reviewed regularly and updated as necessary to ensure that we are taking the necessary steps to protect the sensitive information and data of our clients and users.
 By adhering to this policy, Ursa Major Engineering ensures the confidentiality, integrity, and availability of sensitive information and data.